awi-response/darts-nextgen/docs/guides/installation.md

 uv sync --extra cpu
 ```

+!!! danger
+    Either `--extra cpu` or `--extra cudaXXX` must be specified.
+    Without important libraries like PyTorch will not be installed and the environment will not work.

 ### Workaround for CUDA related errors

 If CUDA is not installed correctly, some CUDA optional packages are missing or the wrong version of CUDA is installed, conda / mamba can be used as a workaround.